treatmesubj/MontyLingua/README.md

     py_text = re.sub(r'[\t]', '    ', py_file.read_text())
     py_file.write_text(py_text)
 ```
 ... to fix some of the indentation issues.
 After that, some Python2 methods needed to be transcribed/adjusted to their Python3 equivalents.
-The imports are slightly different.
-I adjusted a few other things.
-Seems to sort of work on Python3 now.
-Needs some more work.
+Some of the file organization/logic was weird so I've changed it so things can be imported and used more easily.
+I wanted MontyLingua to behave more like a usual package you'd have in your site-packages folder.

 ### From the site:
 ~~~